r-lib/pkgdown/README.md

     \[[source](https://github.com/renozao/NMF)\]: a framework to perform
     non-negative matrix factorization (NMF).

-Comparing the output with the source is a great way to learn new pkgdown techniques (particularly because ironically, the pkgdown documentation isn’t very good yet)
+Comparing the source and output of these sites is a great way to learn new pkgdown techniques.

 ## Code of conduct